google/triggerator/README.md

 ## Updating
-Basically we just need to update source code (`git pull`) and redeploy (`gcloud app deploy`).
-But before doing this please check CHANGELOG.md for any breaking changes.
+Basically you just need to update source code (execute `git pull` in the cloned repositoty folder), rebuild and redeploy (run `build-n-deploy.sh` in `scripts` folder).
+But before doing this please check [CHANGELOG.md](https://github.com/google/triggerator/blob/master/CHANGELOG.md) for any breaking changes.
-There is no published artifacts anywhere for the solution so there's no a strict notion of release.
-But since the v1 the project maintainers are going to track all significant changes (especially breaking ones if they happen) and features in CHANGELOG.md and update `version` field in `package.json` files for backend and frontend.
+There is no published artifacts anywhere for the solution so currently there's no a strict notion of release.
+But since the v1 the project maintainers are going to track all significant changes (especially breaking ones if they happen) and features in `CHANGELOG.md` and update `version` field in `package.json` files for backend and frontend.

 ## Architecture